By Dr. Philippe Barr, former professor and graduate admissions consultant.

 Breaking it down

 Stanford University demonstrates a wide range of acceptance rates across its various graduate programs, highlighting the contrasting levels of selectivity within each department.
-For instance, the School of Medicine had an acceptance rate of just 2.3% in 2019, emphasizing its highly competitive nature.
-Similarly, the PhD program in Computer Science has an acceptance rate of 5% in 2017, further illustrating the university’s rigorous entry standards.

 If we take a look at doctoral enrollment by race/ethnicity over the academic years from 2012 to 2022.
 The key takeaways are as follows: The number of international students remained relatively stable with minor fluctuations over the years, emphasizing the consistent global appeal of the doctoral programs.
 Students from underrepresented groups consistently formed the largest group, indicating that the majority of enrolled students do not belong to underrepresented groups.
 However, there has been a gradual increase in the number of underrepresented students, reflecting efforts to improve diversity; although this increase is modest, it suggests that initiatives to attract underrepresented groups are having an impact.